Why Self-Publish

 • Use social media to the fullest.
 Get discussions going on your favourite subject.
 Get as large a following as you can before publishing your book.
 Give away snippets of your arguments.

-• Target groups, communities, clubs, patients, care-givers, students, family and friends.
+• Target groups, communities, clubs, patients, caregivers, students, family and friends.

 • Don't bury your book in large shops under mountains of similar titles.
-Choose specialist, boutique, stores.
+Choose specialist boutique stores.

 IN CONCLUSION

-• The DIY solution is the lowest-cost option, if you have the know-how.
+• The DIY solution is the lowest-cost option if you have the know-how.
 Sadly, most people don't.

-• Email, WhatsApp or telephone us for a meeting, or take a chance and walk into Pakka English at 63 Lorong Maarof Bangsar to talk about it.
+• Email, WhatsApp, or telephone us for a meeting, or take a chance and walk into Pakka English at 63 Lorong Maarof Bangsar to talk about it.
 Compare our prices and services with others; you'll be surprised.

 • Strike a balance between cost per book, quantity and quality, and fix a marketable retail price.